Consumer Information

 Commonwealth Award

 Commonwealth Awards are grant funds provided by the state of Virginia for undergraduate students and do not have to be repaid.
-This award may be renewed each year, but not automatically.
+This award is renewable based on the results of the students FAFSA each year.

 Funds are limited in this account, so awards will be made as long as there is availability.